 Director of Facilities will maintain updated internal written procedures to ensure that physical personnel can adequately respond to emergency situations.

-ADDENDUM G – CAMPUS SAFETY DEPARTMENT
+ADDENDUM G – UNIVERSITY OF DAALLAS POLICE DEPARTMENT

 If necessary, Officers will be divided into two teams.
 Each team will be assigned to work twelve-hour shifts under the supervision of a shift Director.

 The CHIEF OF THE UNIVERSITY OF DALLAS POLICE DEPARTMENT will designate two Sergeants to act as Shift Directors on each of the two twelve hour shifts.
 Other Directory personnel will be assigned specific duties as dictated by the situation or existing department policies.